-British Water Ski & Wakeboard (BWSW) is committed to ensuring that all young people who participate in Water skiing have a safe and positive experience.
-BWSW recognises its moral and legal responsibilities under current legislation and will use our best efforts to promote good practice to protect children.
+The British Water Ski & Wakeboard Federation Limited (BWSW) is committed to ensuring that all young people who participate in our sport have a safe and positive experience.
+BWSW recognises its moral and legal responsibilities under current legislation and will use its best efforts to promote good practice to protect children.